-Ten years ago, I walked into the gym and took a yoga class as an exercise class.
-At the time, I didn’t know it then, but that “exercise class” would later become a principal force helping to carve out my life’s path.
+Ten years ago I walked into the gym and took a yoga class as an exercise class.
+I didn’t know it then, but that “exercise class” would later become a major force on my life’s path.

 Yoga is one of the greatest tools for strengthening the mind/body connection while simultaneously deepening one’s spiritual practice.
 Since my certification in 2012, the number of yoga practitioners has increased from 20.4 million to more than 36 million; leaving the marketplace both competitive and desirable.

-Industry leaders in the millennial demographic, made popular by Instagram, are credited for their contribution to turning this ancient practice into a forever trend — a trend that tricks its followers into a practice they’ll continue showing up for.
+Social Influencers in the millennial demographic are credited for their contribution to turning this ancient practice into a forever trend — a trend that tricks its followers into a practice they’ll continue showing up for.